 Librarian’s dementia inspires bucket-list moonshot

 Janet Eldred and her husband Keith are responding to her early-stage dementia by aiming to raise $1 million for their public library while she can still enjoy the effort and contribute.
-Janet became director of Hollidaysburg Area Public Library in Pennsylvania in 2004 and will serve until retiring in summer 2022.
+Janet served as director of Hollidaysburg Area Public Library from 2004 until 2022.

 This effort builds on Janet’s first decade as director, during which day-to-day she managed a capital campaign for a brand-new $2.8 million facility built under budget and mortgage-free.